symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 ### survivor

-AP says: “*Survivor* can denote someone who has lived through an injury or disease.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/disabilities) says: “*Survivor* can denote someone who has lived through an injury or disease.”

 [NCDJ](https://ncdj.org/style-guide/) says: “Some use the term ‘survivor’ to affirm their recovery from or conquest of an adverse health condition.”
 But it recommends using it with care in writing, as it can “imply that those who die simply did not fight hard enough.”
 NCDJ points out there is a similar discomfort about “characterizing disease or illness as a ‘battle,’ as in ‘to battle cancer.’”